vanessaxuuan/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * is a Computer Science (CS) Teaching Assistant (TA) in NUS
-* is teaching multiple Computer Science modules/classes
+* is teaching multiple Computer Science modules/tutorial groups
 * has a need to manage a significant number of students
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: TACH helps CS Teaching Assistants teaching multiple classes to manage their students in an organized manner.
+**Value proposition**: TACH helps CS Teaching Assistants teaching multiple tutorial groups to manage their students in an organized manner.
 Our sorting feature will allow TAs to view, categorize and get information of all their students at one glance.